Career Timeline of Meryl Streep: Major Achievements and Milestones

 Loading Video...

-2007: Releases of Evening and Lions for Lambs
+2007: Evening and Lions for Lambs Releases

-In 2007, Meryl Streep appeared in "Evening" alongside her daughter Mamie Gummer and in "Lions for Lambs" with Robert Redford.
+In 2007, Meryl Streep appeared in "Evening" alongside her daughter Mamie Gummer and starred in "Lions for Lambs" with Robert Redford.
 Both films received lukewarm reviews.

 Loading Video...